AshtonIzmev/covid-19-pandemic-simulation/README.md

                         3 letters of its keys.
 Choose from "example", "hospital", "new", "summary", "population", "lockdown"
                         and more
-  --extra-scenario-params [ADDITIONAL_SCENARIO_PARAMETERS [ADDITIONAL_SCENARIO_PARAMETERS ...]]
+  --show-plot           Show the plots instead of persistings them to files --extra-scenario-params [ADDITIONAL_SCENARIO_PARAMETERS [ADDITIONAL_SCENARIO_PARAMETERS ...]]
                         Additional scenario parameters
 ```